 A TEC Assessment was completed in 2012 titled “Balloon Ostial Dilation for Treatment of Chronic Rhinosinusitis”.
 (1) This Assessment reviewed evidence from one RCT, 3 nonrandomized comparative studies, and 9 case series.
 The following conclusions were made concerning the adequacy of this evidence for determining the effect of balloon sinus ostial dilation on outcomes:

-The evidence is insufficient to determine the effect of the technology on health outcomes.
-One randomized clinical trial comparing balloon sinus ostial dilation to FESS was inadequately powered and did not evaluate differences in outcomes between the two treatments.
-While most nonrandomized comparative studies of balloon sinus ostial dilation and FESS show no difference in health outcomes between the two treatments, confounding factors may bias the comparison of the two treatments.
+The Assessment concluded that evidence is insufficient to determine the effect of the technology on health outcomes.
+One randomized clinical trial comparing balloon sinus ostial dilation to FESS was inadequately powered and did not evaluate differences in outcomes between the 2 treatments.
+While most nonrandomized comparative studies of balloon sinus ostial dilation and FESS show no difference in health outcomes between the two treatments, confounding factors may bias the comparison of the 2 treatments.
 Several case series show improvement in symptoms of rhinosinusitis over baseline measures, and such improvement appears durable up to 2 years.
 Case series do not allow conclusions regarding the comparative efficacy of balloon sinus ostial dilation to FESS.

 Controlled Trials of balloon Ostial Dilation as a Stand-alone Procedure versus FESS

 Randomized Controlled Trials